Aaron-Bopp/TIM/10_Sources/Readwise/Articles/articles_Five-Factor Model of Personality.md

 ---
-created: 2021-10-26
+created: 2021-10-31
+aliases:
+- "Five-Factor Model of Personality"
+- "Five-Factor Model of Personality by oxfordbibliographies.com"
+- "oxfordbibliographies.com"
-tags: content
+tags: source/articles
 type:
 - articles
 deliveredBy:
 - "readwise"
 - "hypothesis"
-aliases:
-- "Five-Factor Model of Personality"
-- "oxfordbibliographies.com"
 ---
-##### Five-Factor Model of Personality
+# Five-Factor Model of Personality

 **Related**::
+*`=this.highlight_tags`*

 **Source**:: [Five-Factor Model of Personality](https://www.oxfordbibliographies.com/view/document/obo-9780199828340/obo-9780199828340-0120.xml)

 **Creator**:: oxfordbibliographies.com

-## Highlights
+# Highlights
+##### ^242142333
 Q:: What are the five traits of the five-factor model?
 A::
-> "Extraversion, Agreeableness, Conscientiousness, Neuroticism (sometimes named by its polar opposite, Emotional Stability), and Openness to Experience (sometimes named Intellect)."
+> Extraversion, Agreeableness, Conscientiousness, Neuroticism (sometimes named by its polar opposite, Emotional Stability), and Openness to Experience (sometimes named Intellect).